Can an Ex-spouse Claim Your Pension after Divorce?

 Will my pension be split in our divorce settlement?

-This is a common question, and the general answer is, “Maybe.”
+This is a common question; the general answer is, “Maybe.”
 Any asset acquired while two people are married is subject to asset distribution in divorce.
 This means if your pension was funded, even partially, during your marriage, your spouse may be entitled to half of the portion that was funded while married.

 Equalization payment